aml4td/website/README.md

 ## Intended Audience

-Our intended audience is data analysts of many types: statisticians, data scientists, laboratory scientists, and anyone else who needs to create a model for prediction.
+Our intended audience includes data analysts of many types: statisticians, data scientists, professors and instructors of machine learning courses, laboratory scientists, and anyone else who desires to understand how to create a model for prediction.
 We don't expect readers to be experts in these methods or the math behind them.
-Our approach is applied.
-We want readers to have intuition about what are good and bad ideas for their data and what to look out for.
+Instead, our approach throughout this work is applied.
+That is, we want readers to use this material to build intuition about the predictive modeling process.
+What are good and bad ideas for the modeling process?
+What pitfalls should we look out for?
+How can we be confident that the model will be predictive for new samples?
+What are advantages and disadvantages of different types of models?
+These are just some of the questions that this work will address.

-Some background in modeling and statistics is required.
-Having seen or used basic regression models is good, and understanding basic statistical concepts, such as variance, correlation, populations, samples, etc., is needed.
-There is some mathematical notation, so you'll need to be able to read those.
-There are a few more statistically sophisticated sections, but these are not pivotal topics.
+Some background in modeling and statistics will be extremely useful.
+Having seen or used basic regression models is good, and an understanding of basic statistical concepts such as variance, correlation, populations, samples, etc., is needed.
+There will also be some mathematical notation, so you'll need to be able to grasp these abstractions.
+But we will keep this to those parts where it is absolutely necessary.
+There are a few more statistically sophisticated sections for some of the more advanced topics.

-If you want a more theoretical treatment of machine learning models, we recommend Hastie et al. (2017).
-Other books for learning more about machine learning are Bishop and Nasrabadi (2006), Arnold et al. (2019) and, for more of a deep learning focus, Goodfellow et al. (2016).
+If you would like a more theoretical treatment of machine learning models, then we recommend Hastie et al. (2017).
+Other books for gaining a more in-depth understanding of machine learning are Bishop and Nasrabadi (2006), Arnold et al. (2019) and, for more of a deep learning focus, Goodfellow et al. (2016).

 ## Is there code?